 History: PA 06-83 enacted the credit effective with the 2006 income year.
 PA 06-186 amended the language.
 PA 07-236: (1) allowed the credit to be applied against the insurance premium tax as well as the corporation tax and (2) changed the types of productions and expenses that are eligible.
 PA 07-4 (JSS) eliminated a partial credit for out of state expenditures that was added by PA 07-236.
 PA 08-142: (1) makes the insurance premiums tax credit retroactive to income years beginning between January 1, 2006 and January 1, 2007 and (2) permits insurance premiums tax and corporation tax credits for income years between January 1, 2006 and January 1, 2007 to be resold or transferred up to three times.
 PA 09-3 (JSS): (1) changed the minimum project expenditure and percentage of the credit beginning with the 2010 income year, (2) changed the requirements for eligible production expenditures beginning with the 2010 income year and (3) made infomercials ineligible for the credit.
-PA 11-61 specified that: (1) qualified productions must conduct no less than 50% of principal photography days within the state or expend no less than 50% of post-production costs within the state or expend not less than \$1.0 million of post-production costs within the state, (2) for income years beginning on or after January 1, 2011, and prior to January 2, 2012, a production company may not transfer more than 50% of the film production tax credit in any one income year, (3) for income years beginning on or after January 1, 2012, a production company may not transfer more than 25% of the film production tax credit in any one income year, and (4) any production that is created in whole or in significant part at a "qualified production facility"21 within the state shall not be subject to transfer limitations.
+PA 11-61 specified that: (1) qualified productions must conduct no less than 50% of principal photography days within the state or expend no less than 50% of post-production costs within the state or expend not less than \$1.0 million of post-production costs within the state, (2) for income years beginning on or after January 1, 2011, and prior to January 2, 2012, a production company may not transfer more than 50% of the film production tax credit in any one income year, (3) for income years beginning on or after January 1, 2012, a production company may not transfer more than 25% of the film production tax credit in any one income year, and (4) any production that is created in whole or in significant part at a "qualified production facility"29 within the state shall not be subject to transfer limitations.
 PA 11-1 (OSS) expands the types of qualified productions that are eligible for film production tax credits to include "relocated television productions."
 It defines a relocated television production as an eligible production company's ongoing television program that (1) has filmed all of its prior seasons outside Connecticut, (2) may include certain current events shows, and (3) is created at a qualified production facility that meets specified investment and job creation thresholds on or after January 1, 2012.
 Productions featuring current events are not currently eligible for film production tax credits.
+PA 13-247 establishes a two-year moratorium on film production tax credits for FY 14 and FY 15 by barring the issuance of tax credit vouchers during those years for motion pictures that have not been designated as state-certified productions prior to July 1, 2013, with certain exceptions; PA 15-244 extends the moratorium for an additional two years through FY 17.
+PA 15-5 JSS extends the length of time in which entities must claim all or part of the credits from three to five years following the year in which the qualified expenditures were incurred for vouchers issued on or after July 1, 2015.